gwyllo/acadia/README.md

 ### cycleGAN
 - learns mappings between collections of images

+### NeuralStyle
+- applies the style of one image to the content of another

 ### torchRNN
 - generates text character by character

 ### imagesearch
 - finds similar images using feature vectors from an image classifier

-### TODO - NeuralStyle (TODO) / stackGAN / DCGAN
-- changes the style of a content image
-- generates an image from text
-- interpolate between generated images

 ## Datasets
 - Scale